openRIFT/openrift.github.io/rift/doc.md

 ![RIFT UI](rift/docs/editorui.png)

-### Editor specifc commands
+### Editor specific commands

 * append: creates a new repository entry
 * del: removes an entry at a specific index

 ## Manually editing

-You may choose the manually edit the `repo.rift` file, this way isn't reccomend but is possible.
+You may choose the manually edit the `repo.rift` file, this way isn't recommend but is possible.
 First, you want find where RIFT is installed, then go into the `rift/` folder, there you will find `repo.rift`.
 You want to open the file and clear it out.
 After that you can add entries like this: `[LABEL];[URL]`.
 All download URL's must be direct file downloads.

 <hr>